Staff and service is great. Wait time needs tweaking for sure. Popular place.

 Squamous cell carcinoma is the second most common type of skin cancer.
 Over 1 million new cases of cutaneous squamous cell carcinoma are diagnosed annually in the United States.

 Squamous cell carcinoma is an abnormal growth of the squamous cells of your skin.
 It can be a dangerous type of skin cancer.
 It can spread (metastasize) to your lymph nodes or distant sites, but thankfully, this is rare, occurring in 2% to 5% of these cancers.
 Most squamous cell carcinomas have a cure rate greater than 98% if treated early.
-If these skin cancers are not treated early or properly, they can spread (metastasize).
+If these skin cancers are not treated early or correctly, they can spread (metastasize).

 In the Southern half of the United States, there are more skin cancer deaths from squamous cell carcinoma than melanoma.
 This is due to the large amount of sun exposure in the Southern United States.
 Patients who have organ transplants or Chronic Lymphocytic Leukemia are more likely to develop squamous cell skin cancers and should be seen by a Board-Certified Dermatologist regularly.